Msingi-AI/msingi1/README.md

 | Msingi-Hodari | 24 | 1024 | Learned | 336M |
 | Msingi-Bingwa | 36 | 1024 | Learned | 504M |

-We recommend reproducing the **12-layer models** (either Msingi-Spinner with RoPE or Msingi-Mzizi with traditional positional embeddings) for most users, as they offer a good balance of performance and computational requirements.
+We recommend reproducing the **12-layer models** (Msingi-Mzizi) for most users, as they offer a good balance of performance and computational requirements.
 Larger models (Msingi-Kali, Msingi-Hodari, Msingi-Bingwa) are in progress and will be released soon.
+We will release all variants once entire training is done!!

 ## Training Data and Process